itsAmr/orion.collab/bundles/org.eclipse.orion.client.collab/web/README.md

     3. Since projects are uniquely identified by their path, if project gets deleted/renamed, cross-reference to database.

 ### <a name="cs-section"></a>Client-side collab (OT & shared workspace implementation)
 As the editor loads (orion/ui/editorView.js), the collabClient is initialized ```new collabClient(editor, inputManager, fileClient)```.
 Once a project is selected, if it is a shared project, the client connects to the websocket with the project's hubID ```new WebSocket("ws://hubserver/hubID")``` and the collabClient starts catching and sending messages.
+Once a document is selected and the textView loads, the OT is started.

 ```
 collab/web